MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/sample-create-workflow-code.md

 ---
 title: "Sample: Create a workflow in code (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
-descrption: "The sample shows how to programmatically create an asynchronous workflow in code instead of using a workflow editor or designer.
-This sample works only with an on-premises deployment of Dynamics 365 for Customer Engagement (online) because custom XAML workflows are not supported in Dynamics 365 for Customer Engagement (online). " ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "samples"
+descrption: The sample shows how to programmatically create an asynchronous workflow in code instead of using a workflow editor or designer.
+This sample works only with an on-premises deployment of Dynamics 365 for Customer Engagement (online) because custom XAML workflows are not supported in Dynamics 365 for Customer Engagement (online). ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: samples
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)" ms.assetid: 7105761b-9710-4ad1-a3ee-b7dd58287c81
+  - Dynamics 365 for Customer Engagement (online) ms.assetid: 7105761b-9710-4ad1-a3ee-b7dd58287c81
 caps.latest.revision: 21
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: